 The use of radioactive material, including nuclear gauges, is regulated by the U.S. Nuclear Regulatory Commission (U.S. NRC) or the equivalent agency of an Agreement State.
-The applicable sections of the U.S. NRC regulations are numbered 10 CFR Part 20 and 10 CFR 31.5.
+The applicable sections of the U.S. NRC regulations are numbered 10 CFR Part 20, 10 CFR 31.5 and 31.12.
 Agreement States are those which have an agreement with the NRC to regulate radioactive materials within the state.
 The NRC still maintains control of some material such as nuclear power plants.
+Agreement State regulations must be compatible or more restrictive than the NRC regulations.
 The NRC and Agreement States update their regulations periodically.
 It is up to the licensee to keep up with changes to these regulations.
 Some states require registration of gauges using radiation material, regardless of the license type.
 In those cases, the licensee must meet the state requirements.